axelpale/silentlemon/README.md

     $ git clone https://github.com/axelpale/silentlemon.git

-Create silentlemon/silentlemon/client_secret.json with following content
+Create silentlemon/silentlemon/client_secret.json with following content.
+You can find the details from your Google API settings.

     {
       "installed": {